- Price based on a group of 6 - 9 persons

 Chandigarh to Amritsar by train

-After lunch you’re transferred by cable car from the top of the mountain to the base and drive to Chandigarh railway station in time to board your train, departing at 1710, to Amritsar, a holy city of the Sikh community.
+After lunch, you’re transferred by cable car from the top of the mountain to the base and drive to Chandigarh railway station in time to board your train, departing at 1710, to Amritsar, a holy city of the Sikh community.
 The famous Golden Temple was built here between 1589 and 1601 and is a superb coming together of the Islamic and Hindu styles of architecture.
 This extraordinary building is fashioned from marble, mirror work and gold, which is beautifully reflected in a stunning expanse of water.
-At 21:25 - arrive Amritsar railway station.
-Upon arrival at Amritsar railway station you will be transferred to your hotel.
+At 21:25 - arrive at the Amritsar railway station.
+Upon arrival at the Amritsar railway station, you will be transferred to your hotel.